top of page

 If you'd rather watch the video...

 Many of your clients probably want (or, they have professional ambitions, will need) the ability to apply melodic embellishments and alterations.
-There are so many styles use these to a greater or lesser degree: pop, indie, R&B, gospel, Christian contemporary (CCM) disco, euro, and others.
+There are so many styles that use these to a greater or lesser degree: pop, indie, R&B, gospel, Christian contemporary (CCM) disco, euro, and others.

 Here's the fun part: Nearly all those artistic affectations - embellishments, riffs, and melodic variations - are based on a pentatonic scale.